danielfett/draft-dpop/main.md

 !---
 Figure: Token Request for a DPoP sender-constrained token using an authorization code {#token-request-code}

-The `DPoP` HTTP header MUST contain a valid DPoP proof JWT.
 If the DPoP proof is invalid, the authorization server issues an error response per Section 5.2 of [@!RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.

-To sender-constrain the access token, after checking the validity of the DPoP proof, the authorization server associates the issued access token with the public key from the DPoP proof, which can be accomplished as described in (#Confirmation).
+If the DPoP proof is valid, the access token response MUST contain:

+* an `access_token` conveying the public key from the DPoP proof according to the instructions in (#Confirmation);
-A `token_type` of `DPoP` MUST be included in the access token response to signal to the client that the access token was bound to its DPoP key and can be used as described in (#http-auth-scheme).
+* a `token_type` of `DPoP`, to signal that the access token is bound to a DPoP key and can be used as described in (#http-auth-scheme).

 The example response shown in (#token-response) illustrates such a response.